cabforum/servercert/docs/BR.md

 If any of the above considerations are performed by a Delegated Third Party, the CA MAY obtain reasonable evidence from the Delegated Third Party to ascertain assurance that one or more of the above considerations are followed.
 As an exception to [Section 1.3.2](#132-registration-authorities), Delegated Third Parties are not required to be within the audit scope described in [Section 8](#8-compliance-audit-and-other-assessments) of these Requirements to satisfy the above considerations.

 Phased Implementation Timeline:

-- Effective 2024-09-15, the CA SHOULD implement Multi-Perspective Issuance Corroboration using at least two (2) remote Network Perspectives.

 - Effective 2025-03-15, the CA MUST implement Multi-Perspective Issuance Corroboration using at least two (2) remote Network Perspectives.
 The CA MAY proceed with certificate issuance if the number of remote Network Perspectives that do not corroborate the determinations made by the Primary Network Perspective ("non-corroborations") is greater than allowed in the Quorum Requirements table.